 Southern Resident Killer Whale Protection Workshop

 San Juan County Council is exploring what local government and citizens can do to protect the Southern Resident Killer Whale (SRKW) from extinction.
-There are two objectives of this workshop:
+On Friday, October 27, 2017, San Juan County Marine Resources Committee (MRC) held and afternoon workshop followed by an Open House at Brickworks community hall in Friday Harbor.
+101 people were in attendance.
+There were two objectives of this workshop:

 - Identify and prioritize individual and local community actions that will help protect SRKW from three known threats: pollution; boating/vessels; and limited food resources.

 - Elicit personal commitments to act by workshop participants on priority actions.

 In preparation for the workshop, the MRC conducted a survey of registered attendees and to the local public through a posting and promotion using local zip codes on Facebook social media site from October 16 - 31, 2017.
 Here is the result of the Survey.

 To learn more visit the Marine Stewardship Area website.